Do Go On - 407 - The Real Pocahontas

 If you cut it down, then you'll never know.

-He just granted.
+He were just grunted.

-And they died on the summer Isles, which are now known as Bermuda.
+child's name was Bermuda and they died on the summer aisles, which are now known as Bermuda.

 Bermuda.